-Multi drug-resistant TB (MDR-TB) and extensively drug-resistant TB (XDR-TB) are major global health threats.
-WHO estimates that 450,000 people developed MDR-TB in 2012, leading to 170,000 deaths – but less than one in four cases were identified and treated appropriately.
+Multidrug-resistant TB (MDR-TB) and extensively drug-resistant TB (XDR-TB) are major global health threats.
+WHO estimates that 480,000 people developed MDR-TB in 2015, but only 52% of cases were identified and treated appropriately.

 How does drug-resistant TB develop?